Habbie/hello-dns/tdns/intro.md

 starting 2019 [we will no longer work around certain classes of breakage](https://blog.powerdns.com/2018/03/22/removing-edns-workarounds/).

-In addition, with the advent of RFCs like [8020](https://tools.ietf.org/html/rfc8020) sending incorrect answers will start wiping out your domain name.
+In addition, with the advent of RFCs like [RFC 8020](https://tools.ietf.org/html/rfc8020) sending incorrect answers will start wiping out your domain name.

 However, we can't put the all (or even most) of the blame for disappointing